Nono1971/Doctrine-MetadataGrapher/README.md

 ### Use

 Send an array of Doctrine ClassMetadata to the YUMLMetadataGrapher::generateFromMetadata() method it returns the string to send to yuml.me to get the mapping graph from the api

-if you're a symfony user, I recommand to install instead onurb/doctrine-yuml-bundle wich use this library if you're Zend framework user, it is included into the DoctrineORMModule if you install zend-developer-tools
+if you're a symfony user, you should install onurb/doctrine-yuml-bundle wich already uses this library adding a link into the dev toolbar. if you're Zend framework user, it is included into the DoctrineORMModule if you install zend-developer-tools

 go to there github repos for concrete examples of use